Atone, Attune, and Attach

 Introduced by the Gottman Institute, this is a three phase process to help restore trust after an incident that has challenged trust.

-The “betrayer” must atone for breaches of trust.
+The one who is attempting to restore trust or offer repair must atone for breaches of trust.
 One can write a letter independently or draw from the Four Parts of an Apology below, or use parts of the process of forgiveness.
 These four parts are a bare minimum.

 - Acknowledgment of the damage done